Netflix (NASDAQ:NFLX) Updates Q3 2021 Earnings Guidance

-Netflix (NASDAQ:NFLX) updated its third quarter 2021 earnings guidance on Tuesday.
+Netflix (NASDAQ:NFLX) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.550-$2.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.170.
 The company issued revenue guidance of $7.48 billion-$7.48 billion, compared to the consensus revenue estimate of $7.48 billion.

-A number of analysts have recently commented on the stock.
-Wells Fargo & Company reissued an overweight rating and issued a $700.00 price objective on shares of Netflix in a research report on Thursday, June 24th.
-UBS Group upped their price target on shares of Netflix from $600.00 to $620.00 and gave the stock a buy rating in a research report on Thursday, July 15th.
-Credit Suisse Group raised shares of Netflix from a neutral rating to an outperform rating and set a $586.00 price target on the stock in a research report on Friday, June 25th.
-KGI Securities assumed coverage on shares of Netflix in a research report on Tuesday, June 1st.
-They set a neutral rating on the stock.
-Finally, Barclays reaffirmed a buy rating and set a $625.00 price target on shares of Netflix in a research report on Wednesday, April 21st.
-Four research analysts have rated the stock with a sell rating, seven have assigned a hold rating and twenty-seven have issued a buy rating to the company’s stock.
-Netflix has a consensus rating of Buy and an average price target of $597.67.
+A number of research firms recently weighed in on NFLX.
+Evercore ISI began coverage on shares of Netflix in a research note on Tuesday, April 6th.
+They set an outperform rating and a $665.00 target price on the stock.
+Wedbush restated an underperform rating and set a $342.00 target price on shares of Netflix in a research note on Wednesday, July 21st.
+Wells Fargo & Company reiterated an overweight rating and issued a $700.00 price target on shares of Netflix in a research note on Thursday, June 24th.
+Jefferies Financial Group initiated coverage on shares of Netflix in a research note on Wednesday, July 21st.
+They issued a buy rating and a $620.00 price target on the stock.
+Finally, Deutsche Bank Aktiengesellschaft reiterated a buy rating and issued a $590.00 price target (up previously from $575.00) on shares of Netflix in a research note on Wednesday, July 21st.
+Three equities research analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-seven have given a buy rating to the company’s stock.
+The company presently has an average rating of Buy and a consensus target price of $610.23.

-In related news, Director Jay C. Hoag sold 2,639 shares of the company’s stock in a transaction dated Tuesday, May 11th.
+In related news, Director Jay C. Hoag sold 2,639 shares of the stock in a transaction that occurred on Tuesday, May 11th.
 The shares were sold at an average price of $491.30, for a total transaction of $1,296,540.70.
 Following the completion of the sale, the director now owns 1,309 shares of the company’s stock, valued at $643,111.70.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Corporate insiders own 2.68% of the company’s stock.

 Netflix, Inc operates as a streaming entertainment service company.
 The firm provides subscription service streaming movies and television episodes over the Internet and sending DVDs by mail.
 It operates through the following segments: Domestic Streaming, International Streaming and Domestic DVD.
 The Domestic Streaming segment derives revenues from monthly membership fees for services consisting of streaming content to its members in the United States.